pipedude/evi-run/README.md

 ---

-## 🌟 What is evi.run?
+## 🌟 What is evi-run?

-**evi.run** is a powerful, production-ready multi-agent AI system that bridges the gap between out-of-the-box solutions and custom AI frameworks.
+**evi-run** is a powerful, production-ready multi-agent AI system that bridges the gap between out-of-the-box solutions and custom AI frameworks.
 Built on Python with OpenAI Agents SDK integration, it delivers enterprise-grade AI capabilities through an intuitive Telegram bot interface.

 ### ✨ Key Advantages